-Do you know how to track conversations across Twitter, Facebook and Instagram?
+Do you know how to leverage hashtags to track relevant conversations across Twitter, Facebook, and Instagram?

-Hashtags are no longer unique to Twitter, so you need to include these other channels, too.
+Hashtags are no longer unique to Twitter, so when you perform a hashtag search you need to consider these other channels, too.

 1. What’s the Point of Hashtags?